FRC830/cpp-practice/35_print_array/problem.md

 ### Problem

-create a function `printArray` that accepts an int array and the size of the array, and using a for loop prints out every value.
+Create a function `printArray` that accepts an int array and the size of the array, and using a for loop prints out every value.

 ### Requirements